 - Must not be the Donors or an immediate family member of the Donors;

 - Must attend (1) the annual Hudson Fellows Symposium, (2) an annual luncheon with the Donors, and (3) the annual Hudson College of Public Health Scholarship Luncheon.

-Hudson Fellows receive $26,000 per annum and are eligible for waiver of the nonresident portion of tuition, if appropriate, in accordance with OUHSC policy.
-As for all PhD students, a total of three hours of tuition will be waived per semester.
+Hudson Fellows receive $30,000 per annum and are eligible for waiver of the nonresident portion of tuition, if appropriate, in accordance with OUHSC policy.
+As for all PhD students, a tuition waiver at resident tuition rate will be awarded for up to six years.

 To learn more about becoming a Hudson Fellow at the OU College of Public Health, please go to the "Application Information" tab of the "In This Section" menu on this page.